 To calculate total or average cash flows for a given period of time, it is necessary to be familiar with the Sum and Average Excel functions.
 Respectively, their syntax is as follows:

 =Average(Value 1, Value 2…)

-To illustrate how these functions are used, calculate the sum and average of the following series of cash flows:
+To illustrate how these functions are used in real estate analysis, calculate the sum and average of the following series of cash flows:

 The sum of this series is $735,000 and the Average is $122,500.

 In a typical private commercial real estate investment opportunity, transaction sponsors will create their own pro forma and perform their own financial analysis.
 These calculations are summarized in the investment’s offering materials.
 However, it is incumbent upon individual investors to perform their own analysis, using an Excel spreadsheet, to test the sponsors’ assumptions and to make sure they are comfortable with the risk/return profile of the real estate investment opportunity.